 Slow-Release Nitrogen Fertilizer

-When it comes to larger rice production, rice fields are placed on natural wetlands with access to constant water.
+When it comes to larger rice production, rice fields (or rice paddies) are placed on natural wetlands with access to constant water.
 Once the rice is planted, the water is allowed on the field to prevent weeds from growing.
-Throughout the growing season, the water level is around 2-inches around the plants.
+Throughout the growing season, the water level is around 2-inches around the plants in the flooded fields.

 It's time to harvest!
 The rice should be ready to harvest when it is dry and golden brown.
 Cut the entire plant as close to the ground as possible or cut just the seed head.
 Thresh and winnow the rice to remove the husk.
 Once this is done you can cook your rice like normal.